espnet/espnet/egs2/primewords_chinese/asr1/README.md

 # Note
 - Dataset: http://www.openslr.org/47/
-- Please double check the data preparation script when using this recipe in your own setting.
-For example, you may want to change the train/dev/test split or incorporate real speaker ids.
+- Please double check the data preparation stage when using this recipe in your own setting.
+Some processing might be inconsistent with other sources (if any).
+Currently we do ***not*** find a standard reference for data preparation, so the train/dev/test split is ***not*** "official".
+We do ***not*** include real speaker ids as well.
+Instead, utterance ids are used in `utt2spk`.

-# Conformer + Speed Perturbation + SpecAugment
+# Conformer + Speed Perturbation + SpecAugment, without LM